joemooney/rust-notes/src/create_book.md

 # Create a Book

 Create a markdown book with mdbook crate.
-This is the crate used to create the office Rust Programming Book.
+This is the crate used to create the official
-It is also the crate used to this book.
+Rust Programming Book.
-If you want to get fancy you can add preprocessors so that you can have your own custom markdown (like I am doing).
+It is also the crate I used to this book. mdbook allows you to add preprocessors so that you can have your own custom markdown extensions (like I am doing).

 - cargo install mdbook
 - mkdir mybook